Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/tea/en/05_perfect_alex.md

 </table>

 Note that there will *always* be an available 3-to-1 dodge.

+1. Look at the first set of telegraphs.
+This is where you will *end*.
+2. Look at the second set of telegraphs that are adjacent to your ending point.
+You will start at the *remaining* adjacent position.
+3. Look at the third (remaining) set of telegraphs that are adjacent to your ending point.
+This is where you will *start*.

 Each Extrine is immediately followed by Irresistable Grace, an 8-man party stack that must be heavily mitigated.
 The recommended mitigation plan is: